-PRINCII PAL/SITE ADMINISTRATOR ACTIONS: Call 911.
+Call 911.
 Make a list of all persons who came into contact with the package.
 Include work and home phone numbers for any necessary follow-up.
 Prevent others from coming into the area.

-Ask everyone who has been in contact with the package to remain until instructed to leave by Public Safety or Public Health responders.
-If powder spills out, shut the ventilation system, heating system, or air Public health and safety staff will determine the need for decontamination and initiation of prophylaxis treatment.
-Advise staff when the emergency is over.
+- □ Ask everyone who has been in contact with the package to remain until instructed to leave by Public Safety or Public Health responders. - □ If powder spills out, shut the ventilation system, heating system, or air - □ Public health and safety staff will determine the need for decontamination and initiation of prophylaxis treatment. - □ Advise staff when the emergency is over.
 Go home, take a shower and wash clothes.
 Do not use bleach on your skin.

-STAFF A CTIONS if package is unopened and not leaking: Do not open package.
-Do not pass it around to show it to other people.
+STAFF ACTIONS if package is unopened and not leaking:

+Do not open package.
+Do not pass it around to snow it to other people.
+Do not bend, squeeze, shake or drop package.
 Put package in a container such as a trash can to prevent leakage.
 Move it a safe distance from other people.

-□ Leave the room promptly and prevent anyone from entering. □ Notify principal or Site Administrator.
+Leave the room promptly and prevent anyone from entering.

+□ Notify principal or Site Administrator.